-In the traditional model of doula care in the United States, a family would engage one doula to support them throughout their birth process.
+In the traditional model of doula care in the United States, a family would engage one independent doula to support them throughout their birth process.
 From prenatal care, through birth and postpartum care.
 While this is still the model in most cases, an important element of care has been left out, the village.
-Once there were many people supporting the mother through their journey, including labor experts, herbalists, and postpartum caretakers.
+Once there were many people supporting the pregnant person through their journey, including labor experts, herbalists, and postpartum caretakers.

 At Carriage House Birth, we recreate that village.